Hardbass1991/holbertonschool-simple_shell/README.md

  -You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker

 1.Betty would be proud
- -Write a beautiful code that passes the Betty check
+ -Write a beautiful code that passes the Betty checks

 2.Simple shell 0.1
  -Write a UNIX command line interpreter.